 Once they are cool enough to handle, cut them in half lengthwise and scoop the insides out in a bowl.
 Make sure to leave a small bit of sweet potato still in the skins.
 Salt and pepper the sweet potato mash and stir to combine.
 Set the mash aside.

 Take all the potato skins and place them on a greased cookie sheet, cut side down.
 Brush the skins with oil or butter and sprinkle some more salt and pepper on them.
 Bake for 13 – 15 minutes.

-Once the potato skins come out of the oven, flip them over and fill each skin with about 2 T of the sweet potato mash.
+Once the potato skins come out of the oven, flip them over and fill each skin with about 2 tablespoons of the sweet potato mash.
 You will most likely have some sweet potato mash left over.
 That’s ok – just put it in the fridge and use it another day (for smoothies, as a side for lunch, etc.).
 Then pile on the BBQ pork.
 Next, add ½ piece of bacon per skin.
 Next add your caramelized onions.
-Top with 1 T cheese per skin if you are using cheese.
+Top with 1 Tablespoon cheese per skin if you are using cheese.

 Pop them back in the oven for 5 minutes or until cheese melts.
 Once they come out of the oven, top with a dollop of extra BBQ sauce and then top with any extra toppings you wish.
 Enjoy!